microbemarsh/mlvamaps/examples/README.md

 # Example input files

-`mlvamaps_primers.example.tsv` is the recommended minimal primer format for MLVAMaps.
+`mlvamaps_primers.example.tsv` is the recommended minimal primer format for mlvamaps.
 It is a cleaned, headered version of the legacy MLVA_finder primer file and contains one row per VNTR locus.

 Required primer columns: